×

 • Uzbek is spoken as a national language in: Afganistan, China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Turkmenistan, Uzbekistan.

 You will also get to know the continents where Sanskrit and Uzbek speaking countries lie.
-Based on the number of people that speak these languages, the position of Sanskrit language is not available and position of Uzbek language is 53.
+Based on the number of people that speak these languages, the position of Sanskrit language is 23 and position of Uzbek language is 53.
 Find all the information about these languages on Sanskrit and Uzbek.

 Sanskrit and Uzbek Language History